mihaeladivoiu/tourism-data-analysis/README.md

 The project combines exploratory data analysis, data preprocessing, clustering, regression models, geospatial visualization, and statistical reporting through an interactive Streamlit dashboard and complementary SAS analysis.

+> **Data Note:** The datasets used in this project are synthetic and were generated with the assistance of ChatGPT for academic and educational purposes.
+They do not represent real operational or customer data from Casa Timiș.

 ---

 ## ✨ Key Features